spacecatpixel/lokidocs/docs/Lokinet/Guides/ExitProvider.md

 This document is written for the target audience of people who know how to run a commercial VPN.

-## Archetectual overview
+## Architectual overview

-The high level "bird's eye view" of the archetecture of an exit provider is hub and spoke.
+The high level "bird's eye view" of the architecture of an exit provider is hub and spoke.
 Multiple Lokinet clients provide exit connectivity and all phone home to an auth server over a ZMQ socket.
 The auth server will tell a lokinet exit provider if a loki address + auth code pair is valid at the current time.
 This pair is sent when a lokinet exit user establishes a new flow (convtag) with the exit, this happens on a regular interval.